 - Night Driving: If there are no other vehicles around you, turn on your high beams.
 This will give you better a better view of your surroundings and potential animals that could get in your way.
 Just remember to dim them if an oncoming vehicle is within five hundred feet away from you.

-We know that some of these tips may seem obvious, but it never hurts to have a little refresher.
+We know that some of these Fall Driving Safety Tips may seem obvious, but it never hurts to have a little refresher.
 Drive safely!